Skip to main content

 Which agent has the highest pass rate?

-Codex GPT-5.2 at 62.7% on the CVE benchmark dataset.
+Codex GPT-5.2 at 62.7% on the vulnerability benchmark dataset.
 See the full rankings with cost breakdowns.

 How much does it cost to fix a vulnerability?